RishiGupta12/SerialPundit/README.txt

 Author
 ~~~~~~~~

-The author is Rishi Gupta, an embedded system engineer with work experinec on android table, android watch and bare metal embedded systems.
+The author Rishi Gupta, an embedded system engineer with work experience on android tablet, android watch and bare metal embedded systems.
+He holds a Bachelor of Engineering in electronics and communication degree.

 Linkdin profile : http://in.linkedin.com/pub/rishi-gupta/20/9b8/a10